PERM Audit & RFI Reasons & Triggers | How to Avoid Audits

 It’s necessary to note that the aforementioned points are not automatic.
 Instead, they should serve as broad guidelines to be mindful of during your application process.
 Whether you are a sponsoring employer or the foreign worker being sponsored, it’s always advised to seek the help of a reputable immigration lawyer.
 A professional PERM attorney will best be able to guide you and review the documents provided to avoid a PERM audit altogether.

 Receiving a PERM Audit is no grounds to panic.
-In the event that your case is audited and denied, you can file what’s known as a request for reconsideration.
-This is basically an appeal to the Department of Labor for the denial to be given a second look for reasons like an application error or other related considerations.
+If your case has an audit or RFI that leads to a denial, you can file what’s known as a request for reconsideration.
+This is an appeal to the Department of Labor for the denial to be given a second look for reasons like an application error or other related considerations.

-Then, if the DOL refuses to reconsider your case, it moves on to the Board of Alien Labor Certification (BALCA) and can take more than a year to reach a final decision.
+Then, if the DOL refuses to reconsider your case,t he employer can request a review by the Board of Alien Labor Certification (BALCA), which can take more than a year to reach a final decision.

 PERM audits, supervised recruitment, and denial appeals can all add a significant amount to your PERM processing time.
 To get a better feel for what you can account for in your particular case, ask your immigration attorney.